 Single Gene Regulates Motor Neurons in Spinal Cord

 Synopsis: Single type of gene acts as a master organizer of motor neurons in spinal cord finding could help scientists develop new treatments for Lou Gehrigs disease or spinal cord injury.
+Discovery could help scientists develop new treatments for motor neuron diseases.

 Main DigestDiscovery could help scientists develop new treatments for motor neuron diseases.